evennia/evennia/.github/CONTRIBUTING.md

 ## Making a Pull request (PR)

 - All contributions should abide by Evennia's [style guide](https://github.com/evennia/evennia/blob/master/CODING_STYLE.md).
 - Work in your own Github *fork*.
-For your own sanity and ours, separate your contribution(s) in their own branches and make
-- a Push request (PR) for each.
+For your own sanity and ours, separate unrelated contributions into separate branches and make a new Push request (PR) for each.
 You can still update the branch after the PR is up.
 - Read the [Contribution][3] page for more help.

 [1]: http://www.evennia.com